 - First, your attorney will need to prove that the medical professionals named in your suit had a responsibility to provide proper medical care to your infant.
 You and your attorney can prove this by showing that you, your child, and the doctor had a doctor-patient relationship.
 This item is in place to avoid lawsuits against doctors from patients who were not in their care.

 - Next, your attorney will need to prove that the medical professional breached his or her duty of care due to negligence or medical malpractice.
 The court will need proof that a similarly trained and educated professional would not have made the same error.
 Your attorney can help you uncover evidence and consult with medical experts to prove this element.

 - Finally, your attorney will need to prove that this breach of duty of care led to your infant’s death.
 For example, if the doctor failed to monitor oxygen levels during labor and your child died due to a lack of sufficient oxygen, this would prove this element.
 In addition, your attorney will need to prove that you and your child suffered damages as a result of these injuries and the resulting death.

 What Damages Can You Claim in an Infant Wrongful Death Lawsuit?

 Through an infant wrongful death lawsuit, you can claim certain damages to receive compensation based on the circumstances of your case.
 Your attorney can help you determine what damages you can claim and help you calculate them.
 Examples of damages in infant wrongful death claims include medical expenses, burial and funeral costs, physical pain and suffering, and emotional distress.

-If you need an attorney for your infant wrongful death case, contact Washington Injury Law today.
+If you need an attorney for your infant wrongful death case due to medical malpractice, contact Washington Injury Law today.
 We offer free consultations to discuss your legal options at our Seattle offices.